 There are many diseases that ticks can transmit.
 Anaplasmosis is a bacterial disease transmitted by deer ticks that can cause fever, headache, chills, and muscle aches.
 Babesiosis is a microscopic parasite that attacks red blood cells.
 Colorado Tick Fever is spread by the Rocky Mountain wood tick in the western parts of the United States and Canada.
-Ehrlichiosisis transmitted by the lone star tick in the southern central parts of the United States.
-It is a bacteria that can cause fever, chills, headache, muscle aches, and sometimes upset stomach.
+Ehrlichiosisis transmitted by the lone star tick in the southern central parts of the United States is a bacteria that can cause fever, chills, headache, muscle aches, and sometimes upset stomach.

 Heartland virus disease is also transmitted by ticks.
 It has many of the same symptoms that Ehrlichiosisis has.
 There are no known treatments or vaccines for this disease yet.
 Most people who get the disease, do have to stay in a hospital, but deaths are rare.
 Rocky Mountain Spotted Fever is known as one of the most deadliest tick borne diseases in the United States.
 It is transmitted by the American dog tick.
-If it is not treated with the correct antibiotic in a timely manner, it can be fatal.
+If this disease is not treated with the correct antibiotic in a timely manner, it can be fatal.
 Your Oklahoma exterminator can help prevent these diseases.

 HOW TICKS ATTACH

 The deer tick is known as a three host insect.
 It hatches from its egg as a six legged larva.
 At this stage, it will attach itself to smaller animals such as rodents or birds and feed.
 After three to five days, the engorged larva will drop from its host and overwinter where ever it lands.
 In late spring, the larva will molt into a small nymph and feed again.
 After three to five days, it will fall off and molt into its adult stages.
 The adult will become active in the fall and continue through the winter.
 They will feed on warmer days, finding a suitable host walking by.
 The females will feed for up to seven days, and then lay eggs.
-The adult males seldom feed.
+Adult males seldom feed.